-It’s also possible that this is part of Wizards of the Coast’s new focus on interconnectivity, something Jeremy and Mike pitched often in their short teaser video.
-Vecna returns in 2024, but apparently plans exist for him to continue showing up for the next five years, bringing back other iconic D&D villains along the way ranging from the Forgotten Realms’ Red Wizards of Thay to Venger, the antagonist from the 1980s D&D cartoon.
+It’s possible that this is part of Wizards of the Coast’s new focus on interconnectivity, something Jeremy and Mike pitched often in their short teaser video.
+Vecna first returns in 2024, but apparently plans exist for him to continue showing up for the next five years, bringing back other iconic D&D villains along the way ranging from the Forgotten Realms’ Red Wizards of Thay to Venger, the antagonist from the 1980s D&D cartoon.
 Planescape, and its central setting Sigil, the City of Doors, are literally interconnected to everywhere in the D&D multiverse, and that book is confirmed to set the stage for Vecna’s return.
 Perhaps we’ll even find a connection with those shattered obelisks in the return to Phandelver slated for this year.
 This could even hint at a return to a style of D&D adventure-publishing we haven’t seen recently outside of collections like Journeys Through the Radiant Citadel and Keys from the Golden Vault, one where published adventures are shorter overall but meant to interlock and overlap, allowing room for crossovers along the way, to really shape your campaign your way even if you’re using published materials rather than potentially being locked into a single book for 14 levels.

 Whatever the reason, it’s always exciting to see a new take on an old classic antagonist, and when it comes to Dungeons & Dragons, they don’t get much more iconic or classic than Vecna.
 Hopefully his plane-hopping adventures will broaden the worlds available for the game even further, sparking the imaginations of even more players and DMs alike.